Global Recognition

 Recognised best practice standard and working globally to support the Australian visitor economy

-Together, we work to protect core values, ensure the integrity of sustainability criteria, and align with emerging consumer protection legislation, including the European Union’s Green Claims Directive.
-This dedication enables us to continue providing accessible and affordable certification options, particularly supporting small and medium enterprises (SMEs) that make up a large portion of the tourism industry.
+As demand for sustainability certification grows, Ecotourism Australia and our global partners remain committed to rigorous standards, ensuring that our certification process aligns with global best practices and emerging consumer protection regulations, like the European Union’s Green Claims Directive.
+This collaborative approach allows us to provide accessible, affordable certification options, particularly for small and medium enterprises (SMEs), which make up a large portion of the tourism industry.

 We are proud to be recognised by: